Cultural fusion in Nagasaki prefecture’s second largest city.

 Sasebo is the second largest city in Nagasaki prefecture.
 It’s also home to a U.S. Navy base.
 So if you’re looking for a brief respite from being the only foreigner in a crowd, central Sasebo has you covered.

 Sasebo is a city where cultures cross borders and fuse together in unexpected, but delightful ways.

 A major draw to the area is the Dutch-themed amusement park Huis Ten Bosch in southern Sasebo.
 It’s not strictly Dutch or Japanese but the combination therein is both entertaining and charming.

-For a more up close view of the islands, try to gain passage on one of two touring boats operated out of the Kujukushima Pearl Sea Resort.
+For a more up-close view of the islands, try to gain passage on one of two touring boats operated out of the Kujukushima Pearl Sea Resort.
 There’s the Pearl Queen, a lovely white ship with a wood interior.
 Or channel Captain Jack Sparrow and ride the red pirate-themed boat Mirai.
-Tours are typically 50 minutes in length and cost ¥1,400 for adults to senior high school students, ¥700 for junior high school students to 4 year olds.
+Tours are typically 50 minutes in length and cost ¥1,400 for adults to senior high school students, ¥700 for junior high school students to four-year-olds.

 For dance enthusiasts, Sasebo hosts one of the largest yosakoi dance festivals in Kyushu.
 Held over the third weekend in October every year, the festival is spread over several locations where you can watch more than 170 dance teams from across Japan show off their sweet moves.